Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/11/2021 (Day 8)

+- Knocked out some Codewars and a bugfix for my MathChamp project from round 1.
+Attended 100Devs class and was totally awed by the turnout - from 300ish last cohort to 7k+ tonight!
+Can't wait to work with all these lovely folx!

 ## 1/10/2021 (Day 7)

 - Watched 100Devs office hours to gear up for the new cohort and get me back in the learning mindset.
 Had some disrupted sleep so this was enough for me today!